-Theory (Lecture) Tests:
+Theory (Lecture) Term Tests and Quizzes:

-- 1. Theory (Lecture) Tests are objective, utilizing a variety of formats including multiple-choice, matching, true/false, and short answer.
-Tests may also contain a set of selected short essay questions. - 2.
-The final exam will have a structure similar to the term tests, with a combination of question formats.
+- 1. Theory (Lecture) Term Tests are objective, utilizing a variety of formats including multiple-choice, matching, true/false, and short answer.
+Tests may also contain a set of selected short essay questions.
+Tests will be conducted online and supervised by the instructor via webcam.
+Quizzes will be conducted online. - 2.
+If a final exam is included, it will have a structure similar to the term tests, with a combination of question formats.
 Approximately 60% of the final exam will cover new material (since the term test).
 Approximately 40% of the exam will consist of comprehensive material.
 This ratio may change based on class progress but will be made clear prior to the final exam.
 Further details regarding this comprehensive material will be forthcoming.